Skip to Content

 Now that we’ve looked at how passwordless authentication works, we can delve into the various benefits that stem from committing to a passwordless culture.

-This is important because when passwords become a burden, users tend to start reusing the same passwords or find other shortcuts that lead to the types of bad passwords that hackers love.
+• Improved User Experience: This is important because when passwords become a burden, users tend to start reusing the same passwords or find other shortcuts that lead to the types of bad passwords that hackers love.

 Potential Drawbacks of Passwordless Authentication

-Passwordless Authentication is not perfect.
-USB security keys are subject to theft, one-time codes sent via email and SMS can still be targeted by social engineering attacks and some fingerprint readers have been bypassed by security researchers.
+Passwordless authentication is not perfect.
+USB security keys are subject to theft, one-time codes sent via email and SMS can still be targeted by social engineering attacks, and some fingerprint readers have been bypassed by security researchers.

 While passwordless authentication has many benefits, it can also be a single point of failure, either allowing for complete compromise or frustration for users.
 This is probably the biggest deterrent we see in the cybersecurity space when discussing passwordless authentication solutions.